"God has given us two hands, one to receive with and the other to give with."

 Donations to Loaves and Fishes fund the purchase of groceries; one of our fellow parishioners does the shopping each month.
 Casa Maria, a House of Hospitality in the Catholic Worker tradition, offers a place to live for single women and their children in need of housing.
 Our fellow parishioner also delivers donations from Panera to Casa Maria.
 As a parish, we support these women and children through our Giving Tree gifts, Heavenly Babies Layette bags, donations from our parish Free Clothing Share, and with supplies to the Community Center in the of the Casa Maria houses.
 To find out more, contact Nancy Reinbold 262- 968-4564 or visit the Casa Maria website.

-Money donations in November allow us to buy turkeys and other perishables to accompany the non- perishable food items supplied by our parish members during the parish food drive.
-School students sort the food and Faith Formation students pack the baskets and greet the recipients of the baskets when they come to pick up their Thanksgiving fixings.
-If you know of a family in need who could use a Thanksgiving Basket or if you would like more information, contact Bob and Rita Larson 414-587-0323.
+Money donations in Lent allow us to buy hams and other perishables to accompany the non- perishable food items supplied by our parish members during the parish food drive.
+School students sort the food and Faith Formation students pack the baskets and greet the recipients of the baskets when they come to pick up their Easter fixings.
+If you know of a family in need who could use a Thanksgiving Basket or if you would like more information, contact the parish office.

 Non perishables donated each month to Loaves and FIshes are shared within our local community.
 Items in high demand, like laundry detergent, which are not normally donated, are regulary purchased by one of our fellow parishioners with the Loaves and Fishes funds.
 If you would like more information about the Kettle Moraine Food Pantry, contact Vera Switalski, a parishioner who is on the board: 262-392-2389.